AntonSkrub/GoGit-Integration/docs/developer-documentation.md

 When an error occurs while creating the configuration file, the error will be passed to the caller-function and the application will exit with an error.

 ---
----

 ### gitapi

-The `gitapi` package provides methods to get a list of the repository names from the GitHub API.
+The `gitapi` package provides methods to get a list of accessible repository names from the GitHub API.

 | Package dependencies | Description |
 | -------------------- | ----------- |
 | config | Provides config-values like organization-names and usernames |

-#### **GetRepoList()** function
+#### ***GetRepoList()*** function

-The `GetRepoList()` function requests a/the list of repositories from the GitHub API.
-It will return a list of all repositories, accessible by the provided access-token, for each of the configured GitHub accounts.
+The `GetRepoList()` function requests the list of repositories from the GitHub API.
+It will return a list of all repositories, accessible by the provided access-token, for each GitHub account in the configuration.

 *Input values:*
 | Input variable | Type | Usage |